loui0620/2d_slam/README.md

   -  **Task3: Re-routing**
         - This function has default input of start & end point from *FlightPath.csv*.
 It's also optional to assign other different goal within area, as figure shows below.
         ![alt text](https://i.imgur.com/Msq17gU.png)
         -  I chose *Dijkstra algorithm* to run path planning this time.
-At first I used familiar RRTStar method to run it.
+At first, I chose another familiar method which is *RRT(Rapid-exploring Random Tree)* to run it.
+RRT is a useful method to solve multi-DOF robot planning such as multi-joint planning.
+But due to the approach, RRT is a pure random searching method, in-sensitivity to environment feature and drastically-affected by narrow-tunneled feature between rooms.
+RRT could barely achieve convergence before reaching the search time limit, as figure shows above.
+        -  Then replace it by Dijkstra method, Dijkstra has some advantages such as finds shortest path in O( E+ V Log(V) ) if using a min priority queue.
+And assurance of shortest-path retrieval.
+But it fails in cases where you have a negative edge inside search graph.
+By setting search step and grid size we could assure it could find shortest path even passing through the narrow tunnels.